Broken Link Building: A Quick Guide

 If your business’ website has been around for a while, chances are good that you’ve made changes.
 A lot of times, pages on your website have earned backlinks that you didn’t even know about.

 Unfortunately, it’s also typical that the normal changes you make to your website didn’t preserve the authority earned through backlinks over time.
-That’s why it’s also a good idea to go looking for links that are broken which once pointed to your own site.
+That’s why it’s also a good idea to go looking for links that are broken, which once pointed to your own site.
 This technique is called link reclamation.
-Technically, it’s more of an authority preservation strategy than an authority building strategy, but it’s important to do periodically nevertheless.
+Technically, it’s more of an authority preservation strategy than an authority building strategy, but it’s important to do it periodically nevertheless.
 Broken links pointing to your site can be claimed by a competitor doing broken link building.

 You might be wondering how to find broken links.
 You can’t expect to just happen upon them, no matter how engaged you are in your field or business community.
-Fortunately, there are a few excellent tools for finding broken links.
+Fortunately, there are a few excellent methods and tools for finding broken links.

 If you’re looking for a more advanced approach to finding broken links, you can use a tool like Majestic, Moz, SEMRush, or Ahrefs.
 These tools will all tell you how many links a dead page is getting and what they are.
 Some of these tools even have specific broken link reports which tell you if a linked page has a status code suggesting that it’s no longer there or has been moved.